 Library.
 The complete Bethel Seminary St. Paul Library collection is housed in the library building which includes a student reading lounge, study rooms, computers and printers.

 As one of five seminaries of the Minnesota Consortium of Theological Schools, Bethel students may take courses and other learning experiences offered annually through consortium partner schools with a focus on ministry in small towns and rural areas.

 Bethel Seminary St. Paul also partners with the Rural Home Missionary Association’s Town and Country Training Program.
 The program offers summer courses focused on contextualized training in small towns and rural settings.
 Courses of study include ministry, ministry leadership, pastoral care, faith communication, and a seminar in small-town and rural ministry.

 Edwin J. Omark Preaching Competition

-More than 40 years ago, Dean Emeritus Edwin J. Omark established a competition at Bethel Seminary designed to bring out the best in biblical preaching from the students.
+Half a century ago, Dean Emeritus Edwin J. Omark established a competition at Bethel Seminary designed to bring out the best in biblical preaching from the students.
 Each year, Bethel Seminary hosts this competition as one more way to help develop the best communicators of the Gospel.
 Each contestant submits a video recording of a 25-minute sermon to be judged by faculty and students.